nicolasiskandar/neural-network/README.md

 # Neural Network

-A neural network from scratch with no external dependencies.
+A neural network from scratch with no external dependencies in C++ and Assembly

 ## Building